Fan (G)

 Details

-Vector of shaft angular velocity values for 2D interpolation of fan characteristic curves.
+A vector of shaft angular velocity values for two-dimensional interpolation of fan characteristic curves.

 Dependencies

-To use this parameter, set the Fan parameterization parameters to `2D tabulated data - static pressure vs. shaft speed and flow rate'.
+To use this parameter, set the Fan parameterization parameter to 2D tabulated data - static pressure vs. shaft speed and flow rate or 2D tabulated data - flow rate vs. shaft speed and static pressure.

 |